Goat Milk Soap Making Workshop: A Hands-On Farm Class

 A goat milk soap making workshop using milk from our own goats: meet the herd, learn cold process safely, and take home a full batch to cure.

-This class is a little different from the rest of our farm workshops, because the main ingredient walks around the pasture and has a name.
+This class is a little different from the rest of our farm workshops, because the main ingredient walks around the pasture on four legs.
 We make cold-process soap with milk from our own goats, and you take a full batch home to cure.
 Here's what the day covers, why we make it the slow way instead of the easy way, and the lye question everyone asks before they sign up.

 What happens in our goat milk soap making workshop?